The Future of Work

 Industry and Manufacturing

-Although the hype around 3D printing has quieted down lately, it is still a major current trend.
-Companies all over use it to prototype, manufacture one-off products, and test various things.
-As the technology improves, we will be able to do it faster and on bigger scales.
-This means that, increasingly, more of production and manufacturing can be done locally.
+Although the hype around 3D printing has quieted down lately, it remains a significant current trend.
+Companies worldwide use it to prototype, manufacture one-off products, and test various components.
+As the technology matures with advancements in metamaterials and 4D printing, expect to see more localised production, potentially bringing manufacturing jobs closer to home and shortening supply chains.
+This shift aligns with a growing emphasis on sustainability and resilience.
 Whether it’s for small-scale products or large ones, such as entire homes.
-Local production also means local jobs, and so 3D printing may not only make supply chains “greener,” but also bring some jobs back.
+Local production also means local jobs, and so 3D and 4D printing may not only make supply chains “greener,” but also bring some jobs back.

 Another growing trend is the DIY (do-it-yourself) culture.
 In other words, working for yourself.
 From designing (and maybe 3D printing) small objects or remodelling homes to blogging and self-education (with the help of online tools), the DIY culture shows no signs of stopping.

-We can’t talk about industry and manufacturing without talking about energy.
+We can’t discuss industry and manufacturing without mentioning energy.
 But energy is a big topic.
-Global energy consumption has more than doubled in the last 50 years, and this trend will continue.
+Global energy consumption has more than doubled over the last 50 years, and this trend is expected to continue.
 But in the future, fossil fuel energy will almost certainly be surpassed by “green energy.
 This represents a significant shift in the energy sector, including the distribution, type, and place of work.

 With solar energy, electric batteries, wind power, and other sources of energy taking over, more jobs will flock into these areas, which require different expertise and skills.